PageBox |

 They have two problems:

 Presentation providers can merge data of many small providers to build a comprehensive offer and address the second issue.
+Small data providers can use their existing application server to handle XML data and address the first issue.

 Presentation providers